nicholasgalante1997/Arcturus/posts/neovim-1.md

 Why didn't you say NeoVim?
 There's no direct correlation to the editor you use and how proficient you are at a given software development task.
 But still, you didn't say neovim.
 Huh, weird.

 One day, despite their being again absolutely no correlation to editor usage and software proficiency, I'll sit down and write about the guy that taught me about [ms paint IDE](https://github.com/MSPaintIDE/MSPaintIDE?tab=readme-ov-file), and how he is, unrelatedly I have to add, the most intelligent person I know.

 > Holy hell MS Paint IDE.
 What a thing.
 The [guy who made it]'s github tagline literally says "What you call a waste of time, I call my projects".
 If I was ever in the market for a new hero, this guy makes the board.

 Well it's 2025.
-I've tried VSCode, Zed, Windsurf (gag), Cursor (gag), Atom, and buddy you better believe Im ready to be hurt again.
+Im ready to be hurt again.
 We're going all in on neovim this year.
 Join me for the ride.

 ## January 08, 2025